fxnai/docs/README.md

 3. **Highly visual**.
 What's better than a giant paragraph?
 An animated GIF.
 And what's better than an animated GIF?
 A live, interactive demo.

 4. **Single source of truth**.
-This serves as the single knowledge base for both our customers *and our internal Function team*.
-We want to keep almost no internal documentation on the Function platform, separate from these docs.
+This serves as the single knowledge base for both our customers *and the internal Function team*.
+We want to keep almost no internal documentation about the Function platform separate from these docs.

 5. **Collaborative**.
 We want to welcome our users' changes and suggestions to our docs.
 This is a major motivation in using Markdown as our content format, and open-sourcing the docs themselves.